- What is BPA

 Substances may be identified as an SVHC based on hazard properties, e.g. substances meeting the criteria for classification as carcinogenic, mutagenic or toxic for reproduction (CMR) category 1A or 1B in accordance with the CLP Regulation (EC) No 1272/2008.
 As a first step, substances of very high concern would be added to the "Candidate List for eventual inclusion in the Authorisation List".
 Following further assessment, ECHA may decide to prioritise substances from the Candidate List to propose their inclusion into the Authorisation List.

 In August 2016, the French authorities submitted a proposal to identify BPA as a substance of very high concern due to its CMR 1B classification.
 Following ECHA’s Member State Committee agreement in December 2016, as of 12 January 2017 BPA has been included in the Candidate List of substances of very high concern, based on its harmonised classification as reprotox 1B.

-In March 2017, the French authorities submitted a proposal to identify BPA as a substance of very high concern due to alleged endocrine disrupting properties for human health.
-Following ECHA’s Member State Committee agreement in June 2017, BPA has been included in the Candidate List of substances of very high concern, based on alleged endocrine disrupting properties.
+In March and September 2017, the French and German authorities respectively submitted proposals to identify BPA as a substance of very high concern due to alleged endocrine disrupting properties for human health and the environment.
+Following ECHA’s Member State Committee agreements, the entry in the Candidate List has been updated to cover alleged endocrine disrupting properties.